In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is operant conditioning.

-Operant conditioning relates to how actions are affected by stimuli from the environment.
+Operant conditioning relates to the way actions are affected by stimuli from the environment.
 The concept was developed by B.F.
-Skinner in the 1930’s, and builds on Pavlov’s classical conditioning experiments in which dog were observed to salivate in response to the conditioned stimulus, i.e. a bell.
+Skinner in the 1930’s, and builds on Pavlov’s classical conditioning experiments in which dogs were observed to salivate in response to the conditioned stimulus, i.e. a bell.

 Operant conditioning uses rewards and punishments to influence behaviour.
-It’s worth noting that from a behaviourist perspective these responses are not based on the person as a whole but rather specific behaviours.
 There are 5 different types of responses to behaviours, and the terminology can be a bit counterintuitive:

 - Positive reinforcement: a reward is given, with the aim of increasing the frequency of the behaviour